 First make sure your oven rack is positioned in the middle of your oven and preheat to 450°.

-Then line a rimmed metal baking sheet with parchment paper and arrange the tomatoes corn, asparagus, zucchini, onion around the uncooked gnocchi.
-Drizzle with 1/2 of the olive oil and sprinkle with a few pinches of kosher salt and freshly ground black pepper.
+Then line a rimmed metal baking sheet with parchment paper and arrange the 1 pint cherry tomatoes, kernels of 2 to 3 ears of corn, 1/2 bunch asparagus, 1 to 2 zucchini, 1/2 a red onion (chopped) around the uncooked gnocchi.
+Drizzle with 2 tablespoons of the olive oil and sprinkle with a few pinches of kosher salt and freshly ground black pepper.
 Scatter 4 cloves of finely chopped fresh garlic over top and gently toss each little vegetable to coat and rearrange so they still hold their little spot on the pan.

 Next just slip the pan into your hot-as-you-know-what oven and roast for 9 minutes.
 Then rotate the pan so the vegetables in the front in now in the back of your oven and continue to roast for another 9 to 10 minutes.